 I’ve always been a bit of a loner, which is probably part of my issue in not finding a way to really advocate – the first step is always the hardest.
 I’m sure I have denied myself the benefits of a support group, but I did find a wonderful group of other type 1 moms right after giving birth to my first child.
 We have all remained friends and I really don’t know where I’d be without them as a support system.
 We’re all over the country and a couple international, but have all gotten together as a group and just one on one throughout the years.
 We help each other find doctors, we commiserate with each other on bad days and highs and lows we can’t explain and fears when we go to the eye doctor or suspicious symptoms in our kids.
 No one knows what you’re feeling or going through better than someone else who goes through those same things and a couple of us also have children with type 1 diabetes.
 It’s heartbreaking for all of us to hear this news.
 This group of ladies has been a lifeline for me.

-The challenges of having type 1 and managing my own health is compounded by my daughter having it too.
-She’s growing up now – almost 12 – and is branching out into her own independence.
+The challenges of having type 1 and managing my own health is compounded by one of my children having it too.
+They are growing up now – almost 12 – and branching out into their own independence.
 It’s really hard for me to let go of those reins.
 I’m sure my own mom can relate to that.
 It’s always hard letting go of your kids as they grow, but even more difficult when that child has a chronic disease.
 I often “joke” that when I was a kid, it was one shot in the morning and hope for the best.
 That’s not really a joke though.
 It’s pretty much the way it was.
 I didn’t have a glucometer, as they weren’t really around back then.
 When I finally did get one, you couldn’t take it with you.
 It had to remain in its spot on the counter because if you moved it an inch you had to recalibrate the darn thing and you needed a degree in chemistry to do that.
 I’m exaggerating, of course, but it sometimes felt that way.

 At this point, I don’t remember not having diabetes.
-My daughter has now had type 1 for six years and I’m afraid she’s getting to, if not already at, that stage where you forget what it’s like to not have diabetes and that breaks my heart.
+My child has now had type 1 for six years and I’m afraid they are getting to, if not already at, that stage where you forget what it’s like to not have diabetes and that breaks my heart.
 My oldest son, who is 14 now and does not have diabetes, did a Christmas wish picture for school when he was in 2ndgrade.
 His first wish was for everyone in his family to not have diabetes – another heartbreaking moment.
 I don’t think my kids ever thought of diabetes as out of the ordinary though, as they have always been around it.

 So, what is it like being a mom with type 1 diabetes?
 Well, it has never stopped me from doing things – having kids being one of those things.
-I want to show my daughter that she can do anything she has a passion for.
+I want to show my child that they can do anything they have a passion for.
 Yeah, we need to plan in advance for everything.
 I wonder if I was always that way or if getting diabetes at a young age made me a planner.
 My mom will tell you I was always organized, so I guess it works in my favor in managing life with T1.
 Management isn’t always easy and it is a 24/7 job, but I have done it for so long that I just do it.
 I count carbs in my head.
 I always have glucose tabs on me wherever I go, my phone is always charged for my CGM, but you just do what you do.
 I take care of my kids and live my life.
 Do I want a cure?
 Of course I do.
-Not so much for me anymore, but for my daughter, yes.
-I would gladly never get cured myself for my daughter to not have type 1 and that’s pretty much all mothers I’m sure, T1 or not – a mom is a mom.
+Not so much for me anymore, but for my child, yes.
+I would gladly never get cured myself for my child to not have type 1 and that’s pretty much all mothers I’m sure, T1 or not – a mom is a mom.
 Some of us just have a few extra things to do.